luisenoz/luisenoz.github.io/_posts/2020-11-12-Ch2-FromModelToOnlineApp.md

 git commit -m "Add model"
 git push -u origin main
 ```
-- This should have uploaded your large model file to the Github repo. *(Good luck!).
+- This should have uploaded your large model file to the Github repo. *.

 ## Deploying the app